Anglican Diocese of Worcester

 On its creation the diocese included what is now southern and western Warwickshire (an area known as Felden).
 On 24 January 1837 the north and east of Warwickshire (Arden) which formed the Archdeaconry of Coventry in the then Diocese of Lichfield and Coventry was transferred to the Diocese of Worcester.
 In 1905 an area in northern Warwickshire was split off as the Diocese of Birmingham and in 1918 an area approximate to the rest of Warwickshire was made the Diocese of Coventry.
 From 1993 until 2002, the diocese operated an episcopal area scheme.

 Bishops

-The diocesan Bishop of Worcester has been vacant since 2024, with the Bishop suffragan of Dudley Martin Gorick serving as acting diocesan.
-On 29 July 2025, it was announced that Hugh Nelson, the current Bishop suffragan of St Germans in the Diocese of Truro, would be the next Bishop of Worcester.
-It is expected that his installation service will take place in January 2026.)
+On 29 July 2025, it was announced that Hugh Nelson, the Bishop suffragan of St Germans in the Diocese of Truro, would be the next Bishop of Worcester.
+His installation service took place in Worcester Cathedral on 17 January 2026.

 Beside the Bishop suffragan of Dudley, which See was created in 1974, there are three retired bishops resident in (or near) the diocese who are licensed to serve as honorary assistant bishops: